 In simple words, startup valuation is the way of assessing a firm's value, or valuation.
 An individual investor in a startup trades for a portion of the company's stock during the seed fundraising round.
 This is why valuation is crucial for entrepreneurs since it allows them to determine how much ownership they must provide a seed investor in return for their financing.
 It's also crucial for an investor, who needs to know how much of the company's stock they will get in exchange for the money they put in during the early stages.
 As a result, startup valuation can be a deal-maker or a deal-breaker, which is why it does not include any speculation based on the valuation of other comparable businesses.

 Furthermore, before assessing a firm's real worth, creators must have a thorough understanding of how the entire startup valuation process works.
-If there is little to no revenue-generating, founders tend to quote an excessively high amount to investors to raise seed funding, so that the expectations will be rather high.
+If there is little to no revenue-generating, founders tend to quote an excessively high amount to investors to raise seed funding, so the expectations will be rather high.
 However, if a firm is unable to fulfill the lofty targets, it may have to secure funding at a reduced valuation in the next round.

 This could backfire in the long term, and the startup or entrepreneur may have a difficult time persuading other seed financiers or companies to finance them.
 In contrast, if the business quotes are too low, it may wind up offering investors a larger portion of the company's equity, which will be a negative factor.